Toshka Lakes: Decline

 By the late 2000s, the Toshka region experienced an increase in agricultural activity, with farmers using water from Lake Toshka and pumps from Lake Nasser for agricultural purposes.
-The region saw some economic growth as a result of the increased agricultural activity.
-As a new city was built to support the Toshka Agricultural Project located northeast of Sheikh Zayed Canal.
+The region saw some economic growth as a result of the increased agricultural activity, and a new city was built to support the Toshka Agricultural Project located northeast of the Sheikh Zayed Canal.
 The city of New Toshka was established by Presidential Decree No. 199 of 2000 and its location modified by Presidential Decree No. 268 of 2006 with the aim of creating an integrated urban community.

 By 2006, Lake Toshka's water levels began to decline rapidly, exposing large areas of dry land.
 The amount of stored water had been reduced by 50%.

-By June 2012, water filled only the lowest parts of the main western and eastern basins, covering a surface area of 307 square kilometers, or roughly 80% less than in 2002.
+By June 2012, water filled only the lowest parts of the main western and eastern basins, covering a surface area of 307 square kilometers, an 80% decrease compared to 2002.
 The central basin is almost completely devoid of water and the rest of the lakes had mostly dried up due to low flow in the river.

-In 2017, The lakes shrank even more in subsequent years, nearly completely dry, leaving only small remnants of water in the western basins.
+By 2017 and 2018, the lakes were nearly completely dry, leaving only small remnants of water in the western basins.

 Sudan Floods

 The 2019 summer rainfall in Sudan and South Sudan was significant enough to raise the water level in Lake Nasser, which allowed the eastern Toshka basin to start refilling.
-This event was followed by the record-breaking floods that occurred in Sudan in 2020.
+This was followed by the record-breaking floods that occurred in Sudan in 2020.
 These floods led to the highest water level ever recorded in Lake Nasser.
 The following year, in 2021, another flood occurred in Sudan.
 Then, due to the 2022 Sudanese floods, Lake Nasser approached record levels once again, causing the Toshka Lakes to fill rapidly.

 The filling of the Toshka Lakes in 2022 resulted in the highest water levels ever recorded in the area, and it also indicated the formation of new lakes in depressions located to the north and south of the eastern basin.
-The area covered by the original lakes even increased substantially above the levels seen in 2001, gaining 3 more lakes on the eastern side.
+The area covered by the original lakes increased substantially above the levels seen in 2001, gaining 3 more lakes on the eastern side.
 This increase in water levels has had a significant impact on the agricultural areas in the region, which have grown considerably due to the abundance of water.
-As a result, the Toshka agriculture project has benefited greatly from the increased water supply, and the region's economy has received a boost, with the area of agriculture expanded.
+As a result, the Toshka agriculture project has benefited greatly from the increased water supply, and the region's economy has improved due to growth in the agricultural industry.